DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/query.md

 /**
  * Example using domo.js
  *
- * Return the brands for a given Engagement Segment
+ * Returns the brands for a given Engagement Segment */ function getEngagementSegmentBrands(engagementSegmentValue) {
- */
-function getEngagementSegmentBrands(engagementSegmentValue) {
   const esBrands = new Query()